"Archaic and Inerrant" beats "Modernized and Wrong" Any Day of the Week.

 Dr. Martin Lloyd-Jones

-1. Part of an address given by Dr. Martyn Lloyd-Jones at the National Bible Rally in the Royal Albert Hall, London, on October 24th, 1961; quoted on
+1. Part of an address given by Dr. Martyn Lloyd-Jones at the National Bible Rally in the Royal Albert Hall, London, on October 24th, 1961

 A Christian lady told me about a home for retarded children here in the U.S. They tried using one of the modern bible versions for their school plays about the birth of the Saviour and His resurrection, but the kids could not remember their lines.
 Then they went back to the King James Bible and the kids recited their lines much more easily.
 The King James Bible is much easier to memorize and its words stick in the mind precisely because of the way it is written.